Tim-Gabrikowski/TimWizardUI/README.md

     id: "test_page",                            // die Id des Elements
     title: "New generated page",                // generate a Header at the top of the page if provided
     center: false,                              // Center the page vertically
-    destroyOnHide: true                         // (default: false) => Delete the page on Hide from DOM
+    destroyOnHide: true,                        // (default: false) => Delete the page on Hide from DOM
     style: {                                    // style Attributes (ALL AVAILABLE CSS ATTRIBUTES)
         height: "500px",                        // (CSS-Property height)
         width: "50%"                            // (CSS-Property width)